 On September 30, 2019, Hywin Wealth Management granted 14,997,530 options to certain of our employees, executive officers and directors to purchase 14,977,530 shares of Hywin Wealth Management at exercise prices of nil.
 All those options were vested upon issuance.
 Given the conditions for grant, vesting and exercise of relevant options were similar, we consider all these options were granted under a share incentive plan, or the original 2019 plan.
-On the same day, each grantee of such outstanding options entered into an amended grant letter with Hywin Wealth Management and our company, all parties agreed to replace the relevant options granted by Hywin Wealth Management by options granted by our company, with each one option granted by our company replacing 10 options granted by Hywin Wealth Management, effective immediately (the "restated 2019 plan").
+On the same day, each grantee of such outstanding options entered into an amended grant letter with Hywin Wealth Management and our company, all parties agreed to replace the relevant options granted by Hywin Wealth Management, effective immediately (the "restated 2019 plan").
 As of the date of the prospectus, 1,499,753 options to purchase approximately 3.0% issued ordinary shares of our company before the completion of this offering were granted and outstanding under the restated 2019 plan at an exercise price of nil.
 All the grantees agreed not to exercise the granted options of our company within one year after the completion of this offering, and after the first anniversary date of the IPO completion date, they can exercise their options after obtaining an approval from the board.
 The restated 2019 plan will terminate on fourth anniversary date of the IPO completion date and is extendable at the Board's election.